AishwaryaGanesh02/jman-course-management/server/Readme.md

-# Project Name
+# Course Navigator

 ## Overview

 This project is an API server built using Express.js.
-It provides endpoints for user authentication, skill management, course management, and more.
+It provides user authentication, skill management, course management, and more endpoints.

 ## Technologies Used